-consider and evaluate the environmental, social and economic effects of exploiting limestone and producing building materials from it evaluate the developments in using limestone, cement and concrete as building materials, and their advantages and disadvantages over other materials.
+Candidates should use their skills, knowledge and understanding to: Additional guidance: consider and evaluate the environmental, social and economic effects of exploiting limestone and producing building materials from it Candidates should know that limestone is needed for buildings and that the positive benefits of using this material should be considered against the negative aspects of quarrying.
+Knowledge of building materials is limited to limestone, cement and concrete. evaluate the developments in using limestone, cement and concrete as building materials, and their advantages and disadvantages over other materials.
 Knowledge of particular developments is not required, but information may be supplied in examination questions for candidates to evaluate.
+Knowledge of the properties of other building materials is not required, but candidates may be provided with information about materials such as timber, stone, glass and steels in the examination so that they can make comparisons about their uses.